Emergency E-Learning Weather Day Information

 Ability to Clear Pathways: The School City of Hobart also factors in our ability to clear school sidewalks and parking lots in a timely manner, or if snow will accumulate faster than we can clear.

-Visibility: Blowing snow is also a factor in a delay or cancellation.
+Visibility: Blowing snow is also a factor for a move to E-Learning.

 - Parents have a child specific perspective regarding their child and the threat on inclement weather.